-Want to take fruit photography that look yummy and appetizing?
-In this article, I will tell you how to choose the proper fruit photography equipment, lighting, and give some useful tips and creative fruit photography ideas.
+Want to take fruit photography that looks yummy and appetizing?
+In this article, I will tell you how to choose the proper fruit photography equipment, lighting and give some useful tips and creative fruit photography ideas.

 Fruit photography is a specific genre of food photography, which is used for commercial and creative purposes.
-If we treat fruit photography in a creative manner, it is commonly a fruit still life photography or conceptual photos.
+If we treat fruit photography in a creative manner, it is commonly fruit still life photography or conceptual photos.
 Commercial fruit photography is aimed at reveling and showing specific properties of a product (e.g. juiciness, palatability).
-Most often it is an advertisement of various drinks, where the buyer must identify the shown fruit with the drink itself.
-If you have never took the photos of fruits, check out my basic food photography tips on how to bring the quality of your fruit photographs to a professional level.
+Most often, it is an advertisement for various drinks, where the buyer must identify the fruit with the drink itself.
+If you have never taken the photos of fruits, check out my basic food photography tips on how to bring the quality of your fruit photographs to a professional level.

-You may always edit your fruit photos in Photoshop, but it can be difficult for beginner to work with a rounded surface.
-So I recommend to pick the perfect and fresh fruit to photograph.
+You may always edit your fruit photos in Photoshop, but it can be difficult for beginners to work with a rounded surface.
+So I recommend picking the perfect and fresh fruit to photograph.
 Choose impeccable fruits (the taste of which is not always as good as it seems).

 Attempt to arrange your fruit carefully and in a certain order.
 If you wonder how to photograph fruit, for instance, a bowl of apples and pears, try to give each type of fruit the same space.
 Arrange them so that they are all placed at slightly different angles – accidentally, but in an organized way.
 If you have a small fruit bowl, consider using an odd number of items (three or five).
 It is based on the rule of odds, which states that people are more comfortable looking at odd groups of objects rather than even numbers (odd numbers are dynamic, while even numbers are static).